adroge/sudoku/README.md

 Show another solution [y/n]?
 ```

-You can comment and uncomment the sections in the table array, set their
+You can comment and uncomment the sections in the table array, set their values, have fun, make this better, etc....

-values, have fun, make this better, etc....
+You can also change the format of how the solution is printed.

-If you try solving a 25x25 Sudoku, it is going to take a long time.
-No
+## Very Large Puzzles

-guarantees here.
+When calculating 25x25 (and larger) Sudoku puzzles, it is going to take a long, long, time.
+By adding a sufficient amount of starting numbers to the table, you can generate a subset of solutions instead.
+The larger the puzzle, the more starting values there should be.